 Medical Scribes Are Not the Answer

-The most concerning issue to me with respect to EMR productivity is the use of medical scribes.
-There is no question that the use of these systems and the requirements for entering large amounts of patient information by physicians decreases their productivity and reduces direct patient contact time.
-There is no practical way to reduce the amount of patient information, so physicians employ medical scribes to enter data which opens up more time for patients.
+The most concerning issue regarding EMR productivity is the use of medical scribes.
+Using these systems and the requirements for physicians to enter large amounts of patient information decreases their productivity and reduces direct patient contact time.
+There is no practical way to reduce the amount of patient information, so physicians employ medical scribes to enter data, which opens up more time for patients.

-This trend will increase the cost of healthcare and reduce the original premise that EMR’s would increase physician efficiency.
-A better designed system would enable a practitioner to customize their documentation to the workflow they have found most effective and efficient for them.
+This trend will increase the cost of healthcare and reduce the original premise that EMRs would increase physician efficiency.
+A better-designed system would enable practitioners to customize their documentation to the workflow they have found most effective and efficient.

 Coping with EMR Scavenger Hunt

-Switching between different locations to gather vital sign information, review past medical history, and laboratory studies is not only manual, but data can be entered in different ways, depending on the healthcare provider who entered the information in the system.
-Switching between views, use of a non-standard interface and the use of scribes to enter information will continue to prevent the real advances EMR technology needs.
+Switching between different locations to gather vital sign information, review past medical history, and perform laboratory studies is not only manual; data can be entered in different ways, depending on the healthcare provider who entered the information in the system.
+Switching between views, using a non-standard interface, and using scribes to enter information will continue to prevent the real advances EMR technology needs.

 Related: Why Physicians Will Never Ever Like EMRs and How to Change That